Cultivating Major Prospects with Ovrture: From “Meh” to Magnificent

 During their conversation, Don relates his fondness for his good old days at Big State U and growing up nearby.
 He still considers his old state to be his home and misses it now that he lives in Silicon Valley.
-He laments having had to move to California for opportunities and wishes there had been more tech innovation going on in his old state.
-He also reveals an interest in big data-driven solutions to complex, “wicked” challenges facing society.
+He laments having had to move to California for opportunities and wishes there had been more tech innovation in his old state.
+Don also reveals an interest in big data-driven solutions to complex, “wicked” challenges facing society.
 The department head mentions a dynamic young faculty researcher whose work coincides with Don’s interests and offers to share their recent research.
 All this provides grist for later cultivation.

-The followup with Don comes jointly from the professor and Don’s assigned gift officer and is delivered via his Ovrture microsite.
+Afterward, the followup with Don comes jointly from the professor and Don’s assigned gift officer and is delivered via his Ovrture microsite.
 Elements include:

 - Combination of stock and customized content